Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

     ```
     {kotlin-runnable="true"}

-This example demonstrates simple multithreading with coroutines on a shared thread pool.

-> Try running the example multiple times.
+Try running the example multiple times.
-> You may notice that the output order and thread names may change each time you run the program, because the OS decides when threads run.
+You may notice that the output order and thread names may change each time you run the program, because the OS decides when threads run.
->
-{style="tip"}

 ## Coroutine scope and structured concurrency